“Looking five years forward”

 Elaine Briggs, Head of Education and Innovation, Future Fit Training

 Over the last four years, Future Fit Training, with support from CIMSPA and in partnership with ukactive, have published findings in regard to the state of the sector’s workforce in their Raising the Bar reports.
-This session will explore the wider issues facing the sector in terms of workforce skills and will provide you with an opportunity to help shape the future of the sector.
+This session explored the wider issues facing the sector in terms of workforce skills and provided delegates with an opportunity to help shape the future of the sector.

 Vocational education: nurturing the workforce of the future